oleksiy-tverdokhlib/profanityEater/README.md

 > a chrome extension tools built with Vite + React, and Manifest v3

-##Clone app
+###Clone app

-you need to create folder for app localy open code redactor, create terminal and write
+You need to create folder for app localy open code redactor, create terminal and write

 ```shell